 You’re almost ready to apply for your loan, but before you do, it’s important to understand a few best practices.
 While it’s easy to focus solely on the money, it’s also critical to present yourself as a professional, trustworthy business owner to lenders.

-Do your research and shop around with lenders to ensure you’re getting the most affordable option.
-When actually applying for the loan, make sure that you’re prepared as well: know what you want to say and how you want to present your business, and have everything you need to back it up.
+- Be Thorough: This will help expedite the entire loan process.
+Shop around to make sure you’re getting the most affordable financing deal, know what you want to say to potential lenders and how you want to present your business, and have all of the paperwork to back it up.

 - Be Honest: Be upfront with your lender about how you plan to use the money and your current financial situation.
 Lying will get your application rejected.
 Be honest with yourself as well when you’re determining how much of a loan your business can handle.

 - Be Available: After a potential lender receives your application, they’re most likely going to have follow-up questions.
 Answer phone calls and/or emails from your future lender whenever you are available to avoid delays in your application process.